Julie is an RV enthusiast with lots of helpful information for readers.

-All RV waste water systems are different, and I only have experience of ours; however, I wanted to share, because this is a problem we encountered when we first got our RV motorhome, and it is also a problem we overcame.
-So I will share what worked for us.
-Depending on the exact problem with your waste water tank it might not work for you, or your system may be a little different; however, this is a good starting point before you spend money taking it to an RV repairs specialist.
+All RV wastewater systems are different.
+But my personal experience/knowledge may still be useful to you.
+A clogged wastewater tank is a problem we encountered when we first got our RV motorhome.
+Depending on the exact problem with your waste water tank, this might not work for you.
+However, this is a good starting point before you spend money taking it to an RV repairs specialist.

 We have a CI Carioca.
-Our waste water tank has a handle to pull to release the waste water.
-I believe some RVs have a button to press instead; however, providing you can get at the pipe that leads into the tank, this solution should still work.
+Our waste water tank has a handle to pull to release.
+Some RVs have a button to press instead; however, provided you can get at the pipe that leads into the tank, this solution should still work.

 Help!
 The Water Isn't Coming Out!

 Our problem was that the tank was full, and we were pulling the handle, but nothing more than a tiny trickle of water was coming out!
 We surmised that it must be blocked, although we weren't sure.